zaidiaz23/ImageComparison/README.md

 - If the images are identical, ```difference.getbbox()``` returns none, meaning there are no differences.
 If the images have differences, it returns a bounding box ((left, upper, right, lower)) that encloses all differing pixels.
 So ```bbox``` is used to determine whether two images have differences.

-- It will be saved a new image with the differences.
+- A new image will be saved with the differences.
   ![image](https://github.com/user-attachments/assets/39006cd5-0de2-4608-8779-10ff1dc4530e)